Rao-Blackwellization to give Improved Estimates in Multi-List Studies: Heterogeneity Model

 \subsection{Simulation Study}

-For the first simulation study, the population size is set to $N=500$ and capture probability to $p=0.15$ so that there are no heterogeneity effects, i.e. the $M_0$ model is implemented.
-The bias-adjusted Lincoln-Petersen estimator, maximum-likelihood estimator based on a log-linear model, Bayes estimator based on the assumption of no effects, and sample coverage approach are used in the simulation study.
-The acceptance rate for the MCMC chain is 83.2\%.
-Table \ref{Sim_M0} presents the results from the simulation study.

-For the second simulation study, the population size is set to $N=500$ and the population is partitioned into ten strata, each of size fifty.
-Capture probabilities are unique amongst strata and are equal to $0.11,0.12,...,0.20$.
-Chao's lower bound, the Poisson, Bayes estimator based on the assumption of heterogeneity effects, and sample coverage approach estimators are used in the simulation study.
-The acceptance rate for the MCMC chain is 81.72\%.
-Table \ref{Sim_Mh_1} presents results from the simulation study.

-For the third simulation study, the population size is set to $N=500$ and capture probabilities are generated according to a Uniform(0.11,0.20) distribution for each individual so that all strata are of size one.
-Chao's lower bound, the Poisson, Bayes estimator based on the assumption of heterogeneity effects, and sample coverage approach estimators are used in the simulation study.
-The acceptance rate for the MCMC chain is 100\%.
-Table \ref{Sim_Mh_2} presents results from the simulation study.
+The population size is set to $N=500$ and capture probabilities are generated according to a Beta (3,10) distribution.
+The following estimators, which are already functions of the sufficient statistic, are used in the simulation study: Chao's lower bound and Poisson estimator based on a Poisson log-likelihood, both of which are based on the assumption of heterogeneity effects, the jackknife estimator, and the Chao-Bunge sample coverage approach estimator.
+The following estimators, which are not functions of the sufficient statistic and can therefore benefit from Rao-Blackwellization, are also used in the simulation study: the Bayes estimator, based on the assumption of heterogeneity effects, and the Chao-Tsay sample coverage approach estimator.
+Table \ref{Sim_Mh} presents results from the simulation study.
+Improved estimates are based on 1000 resamples.